Matt-MX/ReconnectVelocity/README.md

 Simply alter anything in the `config.yml` that is generated located in `./plugins/reconnect/config.yml`.

-To allow users to reconnect, make sure they have the permission `velocity.reconnect`!

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- Storage -->